History of Amsterdam: Government by regents

+Significant Amsterdam regent-patrician dynasties of the Golden Century included the Boelens Loen, De Graeff, Bicker, Pauw and Hooft.
+At the height of the Golden Age, the First governorless period from 1650 to Rampjaar in 1672, political power within Holland was mainly two state-minded: republican, and families.
+In Amsterdam this was with the brothers Cornelis and Andries de Graeff.
+In The Hague, it was with the brothers Johan and Cornelis de Witt, the leader of the state-minded (republican) faction of Holland, which was reinforced by their close cooperation and mutual kinship.

 Amsterdam's regents provided good services to residents.
 They spent heavily on the water-ways and other essential infrastructure, as well as municipal almshouses for the elderly, hospitals and churches.
 The regents favoring of private investment also helped to raise standards of living, as construction of commercially viable and advanced windmills brought more efficient factories for refining goods and irrigation pumps to the region, allowing for one of the earliest industrial driven economies.

 Amsterdam's wealth was generated by its commerce, which was in turn sustained by the judicious encouragement of entrepreneurs whatever their origin.
 This arrangement was supported by low interest-rates to private businesses, whereas communities governed by monarchies at the time sought to siphon profits.
 This open-door policy has been interpreted as proof of a tolerant ruling class.
 But toleration was practiced for the convenience of the city.
 Therefore, the wealthy Sephardic Jews from Portugal were welcomed and accorded all privileges except those of citizenship, but the poor Ashkenazi Jews from Eastern Europe were far more carefully vetted and those who became dependent on the city were encouraged to move on.
 Similarly, provision for the housing of Huguenot immigrants was made in 1681 when Louis XIV's religious policy was beginning to drive these Protestants out of France; no encouragement was given to the dispossessed Dutch from the countryside or other towns of Holland.
 The regents encouraged immigrants to build churches and provided sites or buildings for churches and temples for all but the most radical sects and the native Catholics by the 1670s (although even the Catholics could practice quietly in a chapel within the Begijnhof).